Efficient Domain-Adaptive Multi-Task Dense Prediction with Vision Foundation Models: EXPERIMENTAL RESULTS

 \subsubsection{Implementation Details}

 Our implementation integrates both vision foundation models and domain adaptation frameworks to enable multi-task learning across diverse benchmarks.
-Specifically, we adopt Segment Anything~\cite{kirillov2023segment} with a ViT-H encoder for semantic segmentation and Depth Anything~\cite{yang2024depth} with a ViT-L encoder for depth estimation.
-For SAM-based mask generation, we configure the prompts with 128 points per side, set the prediction IoU threshold to 0.86, and the stability score threshold to 0.92.
+Specifically, we adopt Segment Anything~\cite{kirillov2023segment} with a ViT-H encoder for semantic segmentation and Depth Anything~\cite{yang2024depth} with a ViT-L encoder for depth estimation. \niluthpol{For metric scale calibration, we use the DAM-V2-Large outdoor fine-tuned model~\cite{yang2024depth2}, with $|\mathcal{X}_{cal}|=20$ unlabeled target domain images disjoint from the test set.} For SAM-based mask generation, we empirically set the prompts with 128 points per side, set the prediction IoU threshold to 0.86, and the stability score threshold to 0.92.
 Our setup follows the architecture, hyperparameters, and training strategies established in DAFormer~\cite{hoyer2022daformer}, incorporating ImageNet pretraining, data augmentation, FD loss, and rare class sampling, etc. Finally, as noted in Section III.C.5, we employ relatively simple data augmentations for the depth estimation pipeline.
 In addition, we extend the DAFormer dataloaders to support datasets such as Virtual KITTI2 and low-light sensor benchmarks.